blueskyletters/blueskyletters.github.io/_posts/2020-11-13-the-storyteller-book-review.md

 Have you ever wondered how the life of a person with PTSD might be?
 How do their minds work?
 What are their thoughts?
 The Storyteller vividly presents this, and that's something I loved about this book.

 Within a few pages, the story hooked me- I grew fond of the characters and wanted to know more about their lives and also their thoughts.
+The antagonist, as well, was very well-developed.
+The villain in this is one of the worst humans I've seen!

 The book follows an unconventional writing style- each chapter is named after one of the characters, who is the narrator of that particular chapter.
 I really liked this style because, in a single story, we come to know the perspectives of all the major characters.
 I also enjoyed the occasional extracts from the storyteller's diary entries, which were really pearls of wisdom.